MichalFidor/jest-playwright-allure/readme.md

 You can add description, screenshots, steps, severity and lots of other fancy stuff to your reports.

-Global variable `reporter` available in your tests with such methods:
+Depending on configuration of your project, global variable `reporter` available in your tests with such methods:
 ```
     description(description: string): this;
     severity(severity: Severity): this;